 Potato Gnocchi can be hard to find in some grocery stores.
 But never fear you can make your own homemade potato gnocchi.
 It is very inexpensive to make and you can feed a very large family on a big pot of potato gnocchi.
-Have you ever had leftover cooked potatoes?
-This is a great way to use those potatoes up and still make a filling and did I say inexpensive meal?

 Here is a list of what you need to make potato gnocchi: